vendelal/wine-guide/source/index.html.markdown

 - Bodegas Montecillo—Viña Comrero, Viña Monty
 - La Rioja Alta—Viña Alberdi, Viña Ardanza

-### Barolo/Barbaresco

-**What is it:** 100% Nebbiolo wine from Northwestern Italy.
-Some of the nicest wines from Italy.
-By law, these wines require a minimum of 26 months of aging.

-**Tastes like:** Dry, rich, full-bodied, high tannins, floral, herbal.

-**Similar wines:** Pinot noir from Burgundy

-**Buy these:** Less expensive Barolos can be really tasty and sound fancy.

 <h1 class="section-title">
   <img src="images/wine-glass-white.png" class="sketch" width="100px" />
   Whites
 </h1>

-### Sancerre

-**What is it:** Wines grown on the western bank of the Loire River.
-It's 100% sauvignon blanc, so it's basically just "a sauvignon blanc from France."

-**Tastes like:** Dry, high acid

-**With food:** Fresh cheeses, salty foods

-### Sauvignon Blanc

-**What is it:** A type of grape commonly found in France, originally from Bordeaux.

-**Tastes like:** Grassy, high-acid, crisp, dry

-**With food:** Fresh cheeses, salty foods, or just on its own.

-**Buy these:** Sancerre's are French sauvignon blancs.
-You can be reasonably safe buying a cheap sauvignon blanc.

-### Pinot Grigio

-**What is it:** The most popular white wine in Italy, and second most popular in the US.

-**Tastes like:** Lemons, limes, green apples and honeysuckle

-**Don't buy these:** Because it's so popular, it has resulted in some really bad mass production of this variety.
-Try to look up the vineyard, especially if it's at a cheaper price point, to see how big the production is.
-If it's huge, you might want to skip it.

-### Muscadet

-**What is it:** A white wine from the Loire Valley of France that is made with Melon de Bourgogne grapes.

-**Tastes like:** Minerals, salty, citrus, high-acid

-**With food:** Oysters!
-Seafood, citrus-y vinaigrettes

-**Buy these:** If you spend a little more money on a Muscadet and it's 3+ years old, you may get one that has been aged *sur lie* (it might even say it in the label) which means it's been aged with its suspended yeast particles.
-This creates a richer flavor almost like fresh bread or preserved lemons.

-### Moscato

-**What is it:** Sweet Italian wines made from Muscat Blanc, one of the oldest grape varieties in the world.
-Tends to be lower in alcohol.

-**Tastes like:** Peaches, orange, pear, honeysuckle, tropical.

-**With food:** Asian food, spicy food, chicken, flaky fish, goes well with cinnamon, ginger, cardamom.
-Goes with medium and firm cheeses.

-**Buy these:** Moscato d'Asti from Piedmont.
-These are popular and are actually from Italy (you can find moscatos from all around the world).

 ### Chablis